The House That Jack Built (2018)

 Analysis:

 The serial killer obsessed with the art of killing is comparable to Lars von Trier.
-This is essential an admission that his borderline degenerate body of work against humanity is no different than that of a serial killer.
+This is essentially an admission that his borderline degenerate body of work against humanity is no different than that of a serial killer.
 The self-awareness and deprecation is even charming at times, as he clearly criticizes himself in order to cover his bases from film critics.
 Toward the trial in hell, it is of note that the killer ends up failing the climb and falling into hell, condemning himself and his work.

 Conclusion: